j-alexander65807/Alexander_J_PythonHW/README.md

 Prerequisites: All you need is [python3](https://www.google.com) to play.

-Clone the project, navigate to the correct directory and run the game.pv file in a Python Termonal window.
+Clone the project, navigate to the correct directory -`cd directory name` -and run the `game.pv` file in a Python Termonal window.

 The rules are the same as the classic game:
 1. Paper covers Rock